AlphaVantageSupport/stock_visualization_in_python_django/README.md

 (templates) $ cd ../
 ```

 At this stage, the file structure of your Django project should look similar to the one below.
-You may want to import the project into an IDE such as PyCharm, Visual Studio Code, or Sublime Text to visualize the file structure more easily.
+You may want to import the project into an IDE such as PyCharm, Visual Studio, or Sublime Text to visualize the file structure more easily.

 ```
 alphaVantage/